-Balancing graduate studies with relationships, employment and other responsibilities can become overwhelming as we move into a new academic year.
+Balancing graduate studies with relationships, employment and other responsibilities can become overwhelming.
 Sometimes it’s easy to feel weighed down by our own expectations to do it all.
 Prioritizing your health, taking breaks and finding support are the first steps towards having a successful and healthy year.

 Finding what works for you